SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/selenium_manager.en.md

 ```

 ## Selenium Grid
-Selenium Manager allows you to configure the drivers automatically in Selenium Manager.
-To that aim, you need to include the argument `--selenium-manager true` in your Selenium Grid command.
+Selenium Manager allows you to configure the drivers automatically when setting up Selenium Grid.
+To that aim, you need to include the argument `--selenium-manager true` in the command to start Selenium Grid.
 For more details, visit the [Selenium Grid starting page](https://www.selenium.dev/documentation/grid/getting_started/).

-Moreover, Selenium Manager also allows downloading Selenium Grid releases automatically.
+Moreover, Selenium Manager also allows managing Selenium Grid releases automatically.
 For that, the argument `--grid` is used as follows:

 ```
 $ ./selenium-manager --grid